National Police Corps (Netherlands): Powers

 The police have powers "ordinary" people do not have; e.g., an officer can stop or arrest people, or look in a shopping bag for lifted items, or (on authorization of the assistant prosecutor) search a home for arms.
 The police also have the power to use force.
 This power is often called the "monopoly on force".
-The police is one of the few organisations in the Netherlands that are allowed to use force, the use of which is bound by many rules and preconditions.
+The police are one of the few organisations in the Netherlands that are allowed to use force, the use of which is bound by many rules and preconditions.

 The power to stop someone is often confused with the power to arrest someone.
-The power to stop someone is the power of the police to make someone stand still, so that the police can ask for his name and address.
+The power to stop someone (”staande houden”) is the power of the police to make someone stand still, so that the police can ask for his name and address.

-The power to stop someone is the power that enables the arrest of someone.
+The power to arrest someone (”aanhouden”) is the power to detain an individual and bring him/her before an (assistant) prosecutor to decide on further prosecuting measures.
 However, this power is not only granted to the police.
 The Code of Criminal Procedure, article 53, sub 1, reads:

-In case of discovery in the act everyone is authorized to stop the suspect.
+In the event of discovery in the act of a criminal offense, anyone is authorized to arrest the suspect.

-The term "in the act" meaning "when it just happened".

-Stopping someone means holding the suspect while waiting for the arrival of the police.
-When someone is stopped, he is always brought to a police station for questioning.
+The term "in the act" means "when it is happening".
+Only the police can arrest after the fact, and only with formal authorization from a prosecutor.
+Non-police arrests are executed by restraining the suspect while awaiting arrival of police.

-The investigative powers of the police are for example described in the Police Law, the Arms and Munitions Law, the Opium Law, the Road Traffic Law 1994, the Entry Law and the Code of Criminal Procedure.
+The investigative powers of the police are for example described in the Police Law, the Arms and Munitions Law, the Opium Law, the Road Traffic Law 1994, the Law on Entry and the Code of Criminal Procedure.

 These powers are bound by very strict rules.
 Some of these powers may be applied by an officer himself, like the examples before.
 Other police powers, like wiretapping, observation or searching premises, can only be used after permission is granted by the examining judge.

 Cooperation with other services

-When providing aid the police cooperates with other services.
-When dealing with an accident for example, the police cooperates with ambulance services, doctors, fire brigade and Royal Marechaussee.
+When providing aid, the police cooperate with other services.
+When dealing with an accident for example, the police cooperate with ambulance services, doctors, fire brigade and Royal Marechaussee.
+In the event of serious emergencies, the police cooperate with the fire brigade, ambulance service, other government agencies and military forces in the security region corresponding to the police region.
+The police also work with international partners and are part of partnerships like the VGT and Interpol.

 Slachtofferhulp

-For providing support to victims the police cooperates with the Bureaus Slachtofferhulp (comparable to Victim Support).
+For providing support to victims the police cooperate with Slachtofferhulp Nederland (comparable to Victim Support).
 The employees of Slachtofferhulp are specially trained to provide support to victims of accidents and crime.
 They make sure that victims are coached, but they also help with filling in forms for insurance or a lawyer.